Quarterly Goal Call!

 A quarterly plan is WHAT you want to do; a monthly plan is HOW you will do it.
 You could replace my goals and tasks with your goals and tasks: what do you need to do this month to make progress toward your quarterly goals?

-2. I offer an hour-long session where we work on whatever you bring – could be your opening pages, an outline, or even just an idea you want to run by someone – and we solve your most pressing problems through collaboration and coaching.
+Did you know… I offer an hour-long session where we work on whatever you bring – could be your opening pages, an outline, or even just an idea you want to run by someone – and we solve your most pressing problems through collaboration and coaching?

 Get content like this delivered fresh to your inbox.
-Sign up here and I'll send you the two questions that will catapult you towards writing that book you’ve always wanted to write: The 2 Qs That Will Get You Writing Your Book.
+Sign up here and I'll send you two questions that will get you started writing your book!

 Next